BIBLETRUTHONLINE.COM

 opportunity to realize that these Pharisees had ill intentions from

-recognize the Messiah even if He slapped
+the beginning and couldn't recognize the Messiah even if He slapped

 them across the face.